Dare-Devs/cmp225questions/revision-questions.md

 	- Give two examples of network model
 	- Relate the two named models with aid of diagram
 	---
-	- Network model is a design or architecture to accomplish communication between differen systems
+	- Network model is a design or architecture to accomplish communication between different systems
 	-  examples:
 		- TCP/IP
 		- OSI